 Overnight TripStarting on Friday, April 27 and ending on Sunday, April 29, this self-supported 3 day, 2-night backpack trip starts at Lake Owyhee, the Eastern Terminus of the Oregon Desert Trail, and ends at Leslie Gulch.
 Trip leaders are Renee Patrick, the Oregon Desert Trail Coordinator, and Jon Dennis from Friends of the Owyhee.
 The hike is a distance of 26 miles.

-TrainingJoin IMR for an overview of basic glacier and snowfield travel skills on Saturday, 14 April 2018 and run from 9am to noon.
+TrainingJoin IMR for an overview of basic glacier and snowfield travel skills on Saturday, 21 April 2018 and run from 9am to noon (this date has changed from 14 April to accommodate Bogus Basin's closing weekend schedule).
 Participants will have the opportunity to practice ice axe self-arrest, glacier travel on crampons, and rig a Z pulley system for a simulated crevasse rescue.
-This workshop is open to both the novice and to those looking to refresh their glacier travel skills.